jyablonski/go_praq/apuntes.md

   - They each serve their own purpose but still
 - Doesn't have named parameters?  `d = Add(x=5, y=4)` ????????????????????
 - It will automatically change your code when you save your file to remove things like imports.  this seems nice but wtf
+- Why are dictionaries not a native data type ?

 ## Go Programs